 The result and any feedback will be provided shortly after the exam.
-The exams are held in UK locations twice a year, additional sessions can be arranged subject to demand.
+The exams assessed remotely using Teams or a similar online platform.
+Exam sessions are available monthly.

 Candidates purchasing the IAEA Oral Manual are enrolled on this study path for two years, during this time they will receive updates to the study text.
 Candidates who have not successfully completed their oral exam before the expiry of their enrolment are required to pay an additional fee to update their study materials and sit the examination.